Go and the OpenAPI Ecosystem

 Introduction

-There are many OpenAPI-related libraries... which one should I use...?
+There are many OpenAPI-related libraries; which one should I use?

-Strategies of Libraries Regarding OpenAPI
+Strategies of Libraries for OpenAPI

 1. Combining Go Comments into OpenAPI Specification Documents

-For a simple example:
+To illustrate with a simple example:

 1// @Summary Create user